John Foster Dulles

 John Foster Dulles (Note: Pronounced /ˈdʌlɪs/ DUL-iss) (February 25, 1888 – May 24, 1959) was an American politician, lawyer, and diplomat who served as United States secretary of state under President Dwight D. Eisenhower from 1953 until his resignation in 1959.
 A member of the Republican Party, he was briefly a U.S. senator from New York in 1949.
-Dulles was a significant figure in the early Cold War era, who advocated an aggressive stance against communism throughout the world.
+Dulles was a significant figure in the early Cold War era who pushed for an aggressive rollback campaign against communist regimes and their allies throughout the world.

 Born in Washington, D.C., Dulles joined the leading New York law firm of Sullivan & Cromwell after graduating from George Washington University Law School.
 His grandfather, John W. Foster, and his uncle, Robert Lansing, both served as U.S. secretary of state, while his brother, Allen Dulles, served as the director of central intelligence from 1953 to 1961.
 Dulles served on the War Trade Board during World War I and he was a U.S. legal counsel at the 1919 Paris Peace Conference.
 He became a member of the League of Free Nations Association, which supported American membership in the League of Nations.
 Dulles also helped design the Dawes Plan, which sought to stabilize Europe by reducing German war reparations.
 During World War II, Dulles was deeply involved in post-war planning with the Federal Council of Churches Commission on a Just and Durable Peace.